MurmurationsNetwork/MurmurationsServices/.doc/deploy-services.md

 By default, both the staging (`test-index`) and production (`index`) environments will deploy automatically when a commit is made to the `test` or `main` branches respectively.

-New PRs will be deployed to the pretest (`pretest-index`) environment.

 ## Deploy Services Manually

 ### 1. Switch Contexts